engn1931z/rpiSetupHistory/README.md

 ```

 ## Using Selenium in Raspberry Pi with Firefox

+Selenium allows us to programmatically control a browser.
+Set it up like so:

 1. Follow instructions in [https://mozilla.debian.net](https://mozilla.debian.net) to install Firefox in Raspian.
 Choose options so that the options chosen read: I'm running Debian **(oldstable (Jessie))** and I want to install **Firefox** version **esr52**.